HL7NZ/nhi/input/pagecontent/matchPatient.md

 **Match Patient processing steps:**

 1. The user supplies patient details to be be matched against the NHI patient records
-2. The integrating application sends an HTTP Post request (E.g. Post\<Endpoint>/Patient/$match) using the $match operation to the NHI with 'In Parameters' (A Patient record, onlyCertainMatches set to False, and a count (optional)).
+2. The integrating application sends an HTTP Post request (E.g. Post\<Endpoint>/Patient/$match) using the $match operation to the NHI with 'In Parameters' (A Patient resource, onlyCertainMatches set to False, and a count (optional)).
 6. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
 7. The matching patients are retrieved from the NHI.
 8. The response containing a bundle of matching patient resources is returned to the integrating application - ALT: Empty bundle returned